Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Training and Evaluation Protocol

 To strengthen the {\task} capability of MLLMs, we propose a two-stage training pipeline.
-In Stage~1, we perform supervised fine-tuning (SFT) for general capability enhancement; in Stage~2, we apply preference alignment (PA) methods to target specific optimization of failure cases. \paragraph{Stage 1: Supervised Fine-tuning for General Enhancement.} We first fine-tune MLLMs with visual instruction data $\mathcal{D}_{sft}=\{(\mathcal{V}_i, \mathcal{Q}_i, \mathcal{A}_i)\}_{i=1}^{N_1}$ synthesised by our data engine.
-By doing this, MLLMs can learn the basic {\task} ability and the basic output format (structured CoT reasoning plus final answer) by fitting on the training data. \paragraph{Stage 2: Preference Alignment for Targeted Optimization.} Upon completion of Stage~1, the MLLMs demonstrate baseline competency for simple understanding and reasoning over structured information in visual knowledge graphs.
-However, we find that a single round of SFT is insufficient to fully unlock the model’s potential, especially in complex or error-prone scenarios where hallucinations persist.
-To address this, we introduce PA methods in Stage~2 for targeted performance improvement on these challenging cases.
+In Stage~1, we perform supervised fine-tuning (SFT) for general capability enhancement; in Stage~2, we apply PA and RL-based methods to target specific optimization of failure cases.
+We first fine-tune MLLMs with visual instruction data $\mathcal{D}_{sft}=\{(\mathcal{V}_i, \mathcal{Q}_i, \mathcal{A}_i)\}_{i=1}^{N_1}$ synthesised by our data engine.
+By doing this, MLLMs can learn the basic {\task} ability and the basic output format.